Start Using Studio

 Click an entry in the search results to highlight the corresponding action on the script canvas.
 The selected action's properties appear in the Properties section on the right side of the page.
 You may need to scroll the canvas to locate the action.
 The canvas doesn't snap to the selected action.

-The search bar is only visible when no actions are selected on the canvas.
+The search bar is only visible when no actions are selected on the canvas and the Actions tab is selected in the properties panel.

 Click Sort By An arrow pointing down next to three stacked horizontal lines. to the right of the search bar and choose the sort order for the list of actions in your script.
 You can sort by action ID or name and in ascending or descending order.

-The sort option is only visible when no actions are selected on the canvas.
+The sort option is only visible when no actions are selected on the canvas and the Actions tab is selected in the properties panel.

 View current errors and warnings in the script.
 The circle on the button displays the current number of errors or warnings.
 Errors prevent you from saving the script, but warnings do not.